IncorrectPleaseTryAgain/CS-210-Grocery-List/README.md

 input would be validated.
 The code structure and it's functionality was done well, thus it is optimized with time and space complexity.

-#Where could you enhance your code?
-How would these improvements make your code more efficient,
-secure, and so on?
+# Where could you enhance your code?
+How would these improvements make your code more efficient, secure, and so on?

+To improve my program I could have created another cpp file to hold a class to improve in Object Oriented Programming.
+I could have used different search and sorting algorithms so that I could improve in time complexity, to make the programming relatively run faster.

 #Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?